nobu17/amazon_wishlist_scrape/README.md

 Only available to scrape open wishlist.
 Private wishlist can not scrape.

-Detail is written at below link https://qiita.com/nobu17/items/35419cb346a88c655770
+Detail is written at below link.
+https://qiita.com/nobu17/items/35419cb346a88c655770

 # Usage